clips/topbox/README.md

 # Setting up

-Just [download](http://nlp.stanford.edu/software/tmt/tmt-0.4/tmt-0.4.0.jar) STMTand put it in the `box` directory.
-After you can import `shed` from wherever you left it.
+Just [download](http://nlp.stanford.edu/software/tmt/tmt-0.4/tmt-0.4.0.jar) STMT and put it in the `box` directory.
+After, import `shed` from wherever you left it.

 # Example